wenxin-c/tp/docs/DeveloperGuide.md

 `ReflectionManager` class:<br>
 - This class is in charge of the overall execution of the **Self Reflection** feature.
 - It inherits from abstract class `Manager`
 - Each `ReflectionManager` object contains exactly one `ReflectUi` object as an attribute to get user inputs.
+This is to use a common `scanner` object (created in the `ReflectUi` object) to read all the user inputs within Self Reflection feature.
+This can avoid potential unexpected behaviours from creating multiple `scanner` objects.
 - The `runEventDriver()` method is the entry of the Self Reflection feature, the caller creates a `ReflectionManager` object and calls this method to launch the Self Reflection feature.
-It calls a class-level method `SelfReflection.geet()` to print greeting logo and message, therefore, `SelfRelfection` class is a dependency of `ReflectionManager` class.
+It calls a class-level method `SelfReflection.geet()` to print greeting logo and message, therefore, `SelfReflection` class is a dependency of `ReflectionManager` class.
-- It contains a **while loop** to continuously get input commands from users until users input `home` command to return back to main WellNUS++ interface.
+- It contains a **while loop** to continuously get user input commands as users are expected to continuously perform a series of actions within Self Reflection feature until they wish to return back to main WellNUS++ interface(input `home` command).
 - The termination condition of the while loop is controlled by a static attribute `isExit`.
 Whenever `runEventDriver()` method is called, the `isExit` attribute will be initialised as `false`.
 This attribute can be accessed by other objects (more specifically `HomeCommand` object) through a static method `setIsExit()` to set to `true` and the while loop will be terminated.
+The `static` attribute allows other objects to modify `isExit` value.
 - Upon getting input commands, the `runEventDriver()` method will call the `executeCommands()` method.
 Based on the input command type, the `executeCommands()` method will then create the correct type of command object and call `.execute()` method to execute the command accordingly.
+- Each `ReflectionManager` object will contain `1..*` `HomeCommand` and `GetCommand` objects since a list of supported commands will be set up upon the instantiation of `ReflectionManager` object.

 `ReflectionQuestion` class:<br>
 - Each introspective question is a `ReflectionQuestion` object.
 - It contains the basic description of the introspective question.
+Being modelled as an object instead of pure string, each question will be able to have more attributes such as like which will be utilised in future features.

 `SelfReflection` class:<br>
 - This class contains the information about the Self Reflection feature (e.g. greeting message, logo).
 - It contains a `String` array of 10 introspective questions.
 Upon the instantiation of a `SelfReflection` object, `setUpQuestions()` method will be called in the constructor, these questions will be used to create an `arrayList` of 10 `ReflectionQuestion` objects.
+- By abstracting the above-mentioned attributes and methods as a separate class instead of putting them in `ReflectionManager`, the `ReflectionManager` class can solely focus command execution.
+As the greeting message and introspective are subject to changes in the future, it will be beneficial to have a separate class taking care of these data.

 `GetCommand` class:<br>
 - This command allows users to get a list of 5 random introspective questions.